 "Shut up, Santana," Rachel hissed, but Kurt could hear the exhausted defeat in her tone.
-She was desperately clutching at Finn's hand with one of hers, and still holding her cell phone in a white-knuckled grip with the other.
-The room fell silent, except for the distant blare of sirens from somewhere outside their second story window.
+She was desperately clutching at Finn's hand with her own and still holding her cell phone in a white-knuckled grip with her other hand.
+The room fell silent except for the distant blare of sirens from somewhere outside their second story window.

 "Oh, Hiram, no," Leroy interjected with wide eyes, but Rachel understood perfectly, and her expression screamed of brokenhearted resignation.

 "We're not saying never get married," Leroy assured her.

 "We just don't understand why it has to be right now," Hiram said, throwing his hands out in exasperation.
 "Why not four years from now?
 Why not when you're twenty-five and have your first Broadway show under your belt."

 Rachel winced, and Kurt recalled that, until very recently, that had been part of her life plan.

 "Why should we have to wait?"
 Finn demanded.
 "We love each other.
 We want to be together.
 She can still have all of that other stuff, too."